MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-manage-budgets.md

 ---
 # Manage Job Budgets

-You can set up a budget for each job.
-The budget is used to plan the resources that you allocate to a job.
+You can set up a budget for each project.
+The budget is used to plan the resources that you allocate to a project.
 The budget can be either general with few entries or it can contain more entries that are divided into activity levels.
-You can then compare the budgeted amounts with the actual usage as recorded in the job journal.
-By monitoring differences between actual usage and budgeted usage, you can control an ongoing project and improve the quality of future jobs by reducing the risk of underestimating costs.
+You can then compare the budgeted amounts with the actual usage as recorded in the project journal.
+By monitoring differences between actual usage and budgeted usage, you can control an ongoing project and improve the quality of future projects by reducing the risk of underestimating costs.

 The following procedure describes how to estimate budgeted costs during planning.
-For information about recording budgeted versus actual job prices and costs, see [Record Usage for Jobs](projects-how-record-job-usage.md).
+For information about recording budgeted versus actual project prices and costs, see [Record Usage for Jobs](projects-how-record-project-usage.md).

-## <a name="JobBudgetCosts"></a> To estimate the budgeted costs for a job
+## <a name="JobBudgetCosts"></a> To estimate the budgeted costs for a project
-When a customer wants to know the price of a job that will be invoiced based on usage, you must have to determine the budgeted costs for the job.
+When a customer wants to know the price of a project that will be invoiced based on usage, you must have to determine the budgeted costs for the project.
 You use the **Job Task Lines** page to do this.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Jobs**, and then choose the related link.
-2. Open a relevant job.
+2. Open a relevant project.
 3. Select a task line of type Posting, and then choose the **Job Planning Lines** action.
 4. On a new line, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]